The Penmarc Land

 Bounded by I-40, South Saunders Street, and Penmarc Drive, the plot contains a small hotel, some industrial buildings, and two large, open fields.
 Its overall size and proximity to I-40, the primary north-south artery into downtown, and the Capital Area Greenway make the Penmarc Drive area an especially attractive spot for a Major League Baseball stadium complex.

-What is interesting with Penmarc is that almost all of this land is owned by a single private owner who purchased it in 2010 and has been sitting on it ever since.
+What is interesting with Penmarc was that almost all of this land was owned by a single private owner who purchased it in 2010 and had been sitting on it ever since.
+That was until Raleigh’s leading developer, John Kane purchased the land with the initial intention of bringing Major League Soccer to Raleigh and having its stadium anchor his district.

 This location would give easy access to both fans coming in from the surrounding metro area, as well as downtown residents.
 Its location would also mitigate grid traffic in downtown proper.